-The fashion industry accounts for a whopping 10 percent of global carbon emissions each year, according to the United Nations Economic Commission for Europe (UNECE).
+The fashion industry accounts for a whopping 10 percent of global carbon emissions and 20 percent of global wastewater each year, according to the United Nations Economic Commission for Europe (UNECE).
 Over the years, I’ve shopped at thrift stores and scoured Craigslist for finds of furniture, cookware, and clothes.

 Make a Real Fashion Statement — Shop Discounted Clothes >>

 I would say that about half of my wardrobe and home furnishings are secondhand.

 If you don’t want to spend any money whatsoever, consider hosting a clothing swap with your friends.
 Alternatively, if you have a pal with similar fashion sense who’s the same size as you, you can shop in his or her closet.

 Upcycling, or repurposing, is a great way to turn something old into something new.
 To upcycle, you simply need to see the potential beauty in a thing that’s decrepit or damaged.
 For instance, take a dresser that has seen better days and touch it up with a shiny layer of paint, or turn a shabby piece of wood into a beautiful coat rack, replete with vintage hooks.
 There are great ideas on Pinterest, and you can check out sites like IKEA Hackers or DIY Network.

 Growing your own food helps both your health and your pocketbook.
 If you lack a backyard, try growing some organic herbs or tomatoes on a windowsill or doorstep — or even your roof.
 You’ll be surprised at what you can do with limited space.

 Urban dwellers can sign up for a small plot in a community garden.
 Check out the American Community Gardening Association website to find one near you.
 Just be aware that there are often long waitlists for these community gardens, and patience is a virtue.